| |

 I moved to the South of Holland (Maastricht, Limburg) and started working.

-Since I did not have quite much time for training next to my job, I almost completely
+Since I did not have so much time for training next to my job, I almost completely

 skipped swimming and concentrated on duathlons for 2 years.
 But after my